TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-selection-focus.md

 ---
+title: >
-title: React Spreadsheet Selection and Focus
+  React Spreadsheet: Selection and Focus
 tags: react-spreadsheet
 thumbnail: /assets/images/react-spreadsheet/selected-row.png
 ---

-wise words
+I'm [about to]({% link _drafts/react-spreadsheet-data-model.md %}) add support for editing data in my React Spreadsheet component.
+Before I can do that, I need to be able to select the cell I want to edit.
+Before I can do that, I need to add some grid lines to make it easier to see where the cell boundaries are.

 # Grid Lines

-* Make it easier to see what's going on when I add focus and selection
-* Google Sheets uses a canvas and just draws them on
+I'm lazy, so my first move is to look at Google Sheets and see what it does.
+It has a very clean look with single pixel wide light grey grid lines running from the headers right through into the grid.

-* I'm using HTML and React so need to do it with CSS
+Google Sheets isn't going to give me a helping hand when it comes to implementation.
+The entire spreadsheet is a `Canvas` element with the grid lines drawn on.
+I'm using HTML and React so need to do it with CSS.

-* Can't just add a border around each cell
-* End up with double width borders because both cells drawn their own version of the shared edge
-* Default styling draws borders outside the cell content width and height, overlapping each other and containers
-* Use `box-sizing: border-box` so that everything is within cell boundaries
-* Still have double width interior boundaries
-* Have each cell draw just its left and bottom border
+My first try was to add a border around each cell.
+That ends up looking ugly with double width borders where cells share an edge.
+By default, HTML layout draws borders around the outside of each cell which makes things more challenging.

+I used the `box-sizing` property so that border and padding are included in each cell.
+I avoided double width borders by ensuring that only one element draws each border.

 ```css
 .VirtualSpreadsheet_Column {